May 10, 2023

 7 Places to Look for Design Inspiration

-Passionate architects and designers strive to create environments that support and delight their occupants.
+Passionate interior designers and architects strive to create environments that support and delight their occupants.
 But where do they get their inspiration?
 ThinkLab’s annual survey of over 1,100 U.S.-based practitioners highlights where this audience looks for fresh ideas.
 Here are the top seven sources of inspiration for A&D professionals, according to our U.S. Design Industry Benchmark Report for 2023.

 01 Trade publications and magazines